lmnzr/golang-simple-onlineshop-backend/README.md

-# Golang Simple API For Dummy Onlineshop
+# Golang Simple API For Onlineshop
 Just A Project To Learn and Explore Go Lang

 ## Stack